 National Breast and Cervical Cancer Early Detection Program

 This program is managed by the Centers for Disease Control and Prevention (CDC).
 It provides funding in all 50 states, the District of Columbia, 5 US territories, and 11 American Indian/Alaska Native tribes or tribal organizations.

 Screening services are mainly offered through non-profit groups and local health clinics.
-Through these NBCCEDP partners, women without health insurance, or with insurance that does not cover these tests, can get breast and cervical cancer testing for free or at very low cost.
+Through these NBCCEDP partners, women without health insurance, or with insurance that doesn’t cover these tests, can get breast and cervical cancer testing for free or at very low cost.

 The NBCCEDP tries to reach as many women in medically underserved communities as possible, including older women, women who are recent immigrants, and women who are members of racial and ethnic minorities.
 Services offered for breast and cervical cancer screening and diagnosis include:

 - Clinical breast exams